How to Clean a Hat

 Cleaning Suede Leather Hats

 Learning how to clean suede leather hats properly can help ensure that your more expensive suede hats go from shiny and new to vintage and valuable.
-You'll need a slightly stiff bristle brush, emery cloth or fine-grit sandpaper, a suede bar, and common household cleaning products.
+You'll need a bristle brush.

 How to Clean: